How To Control Algae In Your Pond

 Algae growth varies with the seasons, so it’s important to adjust your pond care routine accordingly:

 - Winter: Monitor oxygen levels and use an aerator or de-icer to maintain water movement.
+Have your pond cleaned again in the late winter months.
+February is most ideal so that it will be ready to go for spring.

 Controlling algae in your pond requires a combination of strategies, from maintaining water quality and using effective filtration systems to incorporating the right aquatic plants and fish.
-Regular maintenance and preventative measures can help keep algae at bay, ensuring your pond remains a healthy and beautiful centerpiece in your outdoor space.

 If you need advice, supplies, or professional assistance, the experts at Garden Ponds Unlimited® are here to help.
 Contact us today to learn more about how we can help you maintain a clear, algae-free pond year-round!